-After a night out on “the Strip,” folks would stop by Foo Foo Ragan’s to pick up a mammajamma sandwich to eat on the way home.
+After a night out on “the Strip,” folks would stop by Foo Foo’s Steak House to pick up a Mammer Jammer sandwich to eat on the way home.

-I remembered how he would call me every time he appeared at the Latin [Casino] and ask if I would go to Foo Foo’s in West Philadelphia and get his “mammajamma” sandwiches.
+I remembered how he would call me every time he appeared at the Latin [Casino] and ask if I would go to Foo-Foo’s in West Philadelphia and get his “mammajamma” sandwiches.

 From Black Brothers Inc.: The Violent Rise and Fall of Philadelphia’s Black Mafia: